stackbuilders/tutorials/tutorials/functional-full-stack/purescript-bridge/tutorial.md

 we could prevent the problem of type difference.
 We would effectively extend the typesystem from the backend to the frontend.

 ### purescript-bridge to the rescue
-Turns out this idea is not new, and <purescript-bridge developer> has already done it for us, which is quite nice.
+Turns out this idea is not new, and Robert Klotzner has already done it for us, which is quite nice.
 From the docs, purescript-bridge tells us it will write Purescript code from Haskell types, as long as those types conform to some restrictions.
 But let's not talk about limitations.
 Instead, let's talk about awesomeness.
 But, before that, let's review the general architecture.